Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 During the cooling process measurements may be taken, but the rapid cooling generates a large thermal gradient across the apparatus that makes such measurements less reliable.

-A resistive element is wound around the base of the sample, allowing to heath it up after reaching room temperature.
-The resistive element it's controlled in PWM: it's rapidly powered-on and powered-off with a duty cycle that can be selected (in percetange) on the front panel of the instrument.
+A digitally controlled resistive element is wound around the base of the sample, allowing to heath it up after reaching room temperature.

-[fix, image pwn]

-This technique allows for a linear temperature sweep.
-Starting with a low power allows to better approximate an equilibrium situation, considering it can subsequently be increased if necessary to reach higher temperatures.
 The instruments automatically shuts down if $t \ge 150\,^{\circ}\mathrm{C}$.

-Measurements can be obtained by feeding the analog outputs [fix, quali?] to a data-logger and setting a suitable acquisition rate (e.g. 1 sample per minute)
+Measurements can be obtained by feeding the analog outputs on the front panel to a data-logger and setting a suitable acquisition rate (e.g. a few samples/minute)

 To obtain precise measurements, at least one complete hour is required for the whole temperature sweep.